The Proclamation of the Gates

 The Proclamation of the Gates was an order issued in 1842 by Lord Ellenborough, then the Governor-General of Britain's territories in India, during the Battle of Kabul.
-This order demanded that the troops to bring back gates from Ghazni that Mahmud allegedly took after his destruction of the Somnath temple from somewhere in Prabhas Patan, Gujarat some 800 years earlier and had it installed as the doors of his mausoleum.
+This order demanded that the troops to bring back gates from Ghazni that Mahmud allegedly took after his destruction of the Somnath temple some 800 years earlier and had it installed as the doors of his mausoleum.
 This allegation was later found to be false.
 The basis for the order are unclear, as neither Turko-Persian sources nor Indic sources mention any such gates.
 According to Romila Thapar, "if there were any gates at all" anywhere, they "might have been some fort gates".
 The order, states Thapar, is best seen as an example of how "colonial intervention in India" was viewed in the 1840s, or possibly a demand from the Sikh emperor Ranjit Singh for helping the British in their Kabul campaign.